PeakIndicators/Getting-Started-On-Azure-ML/Deploy-Batch-Inference-Pipeline.md

 1. In the Jupyter home page, browse to the **Users/labs** folder where you cloned the notebook repository, and open the **Create-Batch-Inferencing-Service.ipynb** notebook.
 2. Then read the notes in the notebook, running each code cell in turn.
 3. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
 Then close all Jupyter browser tabs.

+### Clean-up
+If you’re finished working with Azure Machine Learning for now refer to [this page](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Stop-Compute-Instance.md) to stop your compute instance.